 If You Already Pay for an SEO Suite

 If you run an SEO platform, the cheapest AEO tool may be one you already have.
-Ahrefs' Brand Radar offers a free tier for basic AI-mention tracking, Semrush's AI Toolkit adds visibility tracking to its suite from around $139.95 a month, and SE Ranking and Surfer layer AI tracking onto tools your team already opens.
+Ahrefs offers a free one-shot AI visibility checker for a snapshot (its Brand Radar tracking requires a paid Ahrefs plan), Semrush's AI Toolkit adds visibility tracking as a $99-a-month add-on (Semrush's own docs, June 2026), and SE Ranking and Surfer layer AI tracking onto tools your team already opens, though SE Ranking sells it as a separate AI Search add-on rather than including it in base plans.
+One development to factor in: Adobe completed its acquisition of Semrush on April 28, 2026, folding the AI Toolkit into Adobe's enterprise stack, so expect the roadmap and packaging to shift over time.
 None match a dedicated platform's prompt-volume depth, but consolidating AI metrics next to your keyword data is sensible and avoids paying twice.
 Our rundown of GEO tools compares the dedicated platforms in more detail.

 If You Want to Optimize Content to Be Cited